Common Wildlife Problems in West Palm

 Animal Feces Removal and Sanitation

 Got animal droppings on your roof?
 Nine times out of ten, your roof poop belongs to a raccoon.
 These little creatures leave behind dark brown to black droppings the size of a small dog's waste, and it is usually full of berries, seeds, and some digested leaf material.
 Most of our customers wonder why they use the roof instead of the yard, and it's simple: they're living in your attic, and use the roof as a road to get from once side of the property to another.
+However, if you are noticing bat guano, or Bat Poop, on the side of your home this could be a sign of a major roost in your home.

-If you've got something floating in your pool that looks like animal poop, don't panic.
+If you've got something floating in your pool that looks like Raccoon Poop, don't panic.
 You most likely do not need to drain your pool and waste money refilling it.
 Your local pool supply company will have all the necessary chemicals to sanitize the water once you have removed the solid waste.
 Take steps to prevent animal poop in the pool in the future like making sure enclosure doors are closed and locked, screen is not punctured, and that there are no dog or cat doors into your enclosure.

 Keeping Animals Away